In this class we will write subjective essays. What is a subjective essay?

 A. Topic sentence—general statement

-B. Supporting sentences—specific statements.
+B. Supporting sentences—specific

-C. Fully developed with discussion, illustrations, and examples.
+C. Fully developed with discussion,

 D. One topic per paragraph.